caporaso-lab/q2-sapienns/README.md

 ## Installation

-### QIIME 2 Shotgun Distribution
+### QIIME 2 Metagenome Distribution

-q2-sapienns is included in the QIIME 2 shotgun distribution.
+q2-sapienns is included in the QIIME 2 metagenome distribution.
 To find install instructions, see *Installing QIIME 2* at https://docs.qiime2.org.

 ### Install in other QIIME 2 environments (experts only!)